 A copy of the standard operating procedures to be used by the applicant in the performance of consulting activities.

-Legible copies of asbestos training certificates which document that a Responsible Person or manager of the applicant listed pursuant to 454 CMR 28.07(3)(a)4 has successfully completed the applicable initial and refresher training requirements for the Asbestos Consultant disciplines specified at 454 CMR 28.07(5)(b)1 through 4 in which the applicant intends to offer Asbestos Consulting Services.
-The Director may, at his or her discretion, require the applicant to produce further evidence of fulfillment of the training requirements of this subsection
+Legible copies of asbestos training certificates which document that a Responsible Person or manager of the applicant listed pursuant to 454 CMR 28.07(3)(a)5 has successfully completed the applicable initial and refresher training requirements for the Asbestos Consultant disciplines specified at 454 CMR 28.07(5)(b)1 through 4 in which the applicant intends to offer Asbestos Consulting Services.
+The Director may, at his or her discretion, require the applicant to produce further evidence of fulfillment of the training requirements of this subsection.

 A fee payable to the Commonwealth of Massachusetts in the amount of the entire annual fee established for such Certification by M.G.L. c.
 7, § 3B, plus any applicable surcharges.
 An applicant that is simultaneously applying for a Certification as an Asbestos Analytical Service pursuant to 454 CMR 28.07 need only pay one fee.
 Single proprietorships and partnerships who have no employees are exempted from paying a fee for Licensure as an Asbestos Consulting Service.
 If the Director denies, revokes, suspends or refuses to renew a license for reasons specified in 454 CMR 28.15, the fee payment is not refundable.